jkbelcher/LXPackage/README.md

 ### Building and Installation

-Packages are distributed as a JAR file containing all of the above copmonents.
+Packages are distributed as a JAR file containing all of the above components.

 - Build with `mvn package`
+- Install with `mvn install`
-- Install via `mvn install`
+- Install to Chromatik package folder with `mvn -Pinstall install`

-_Note that `mvn install` does **not** automatically copy static files from [`src/main/resources`](src/main/resources) into your root `~/Chromatik` folder.
+_Note that `mvn -Pinstall install` does **not** automatically copy static files from [`src/main/resources`](src/main/resources) into your root `~/Chromatik` folder.
 You can either perform this step manually, or by importing the package using the Chromatik UI._

 ### Need Help?